WMatthewARC/Module-2-Challenge/README.md

   Bonuses have been done as well.

-  Look out for the message box that will let you know when the module "Look stock" as been ran.
+  Look out for the message box that will let you know when the module "Loop stock" as been ran.